Federal Emergency Relief

 to students and colleges, however the assistance falls far below what will be required to keep institutions and students afloat.

-House Democrats recently introduced a $3 trillion stimulus package that would provide billions of dollars of additional funding for colleges and universities, specify that undocumented students are eligible for emergency grants, and expand relief for
+In May, the Democratic-led House passed a $3 trillion stimulus package that would provide billions of dollars of additional funding for colleges and universities, specify that undocumented students are eligible for emergency grants, and expand relief for

 As lawmakers continue discussions on the next broad-based funding measure, AACRAO remains engaged in efforts to encourage Congress and federal agencies to continue to provide emergency relief to students and institutions during and after the coronavirus